byander/memorial_descritivo/about/index.md

 past I have worked for the [Inter-American Development Bank][iadb], the [Network and Telecommunications Group][great], the [Federal University of Ceará][ufc].

-In my spare time you can find me hacking away, practicing Aikido, photographing, riding my bike around, ballroom dancing, enjoying good beer with my friends, playing guitar, or doing something completely random.

-If you want to **contact me**, just prove that you're not a robot (I tend not to trust them a whole lot) and find out what my email address is by following this tip: [YW5kZXJzb252b20gKiBnbWFpbAo=][base64].
-Alternatively, you can also take a look at my [resume][].

 [linkedin]: http://linkedin.com/andersonmesquita
   "Take a look at my linked in profile"